 Sutton School of Gymnastics offers gymnastics classes for all age groups and abilities.

 Waggy Tails is a club for young people (13-18 years old) with special needs/disabilities, with social and communication difficulties being the common link between them.
 We have specially trained dogs that attend, giving our members the opportunity to interact with them and bring about confidence through responsibility.
 Waggy Tails happens on Wednesday's during the school term from 4.30PM to 5.45PM.
 The club meet at Emmanuel Church Hall, Normanton Road, South Croydon (CR2 7AF).
 Each session costs £4.
-If you would like to enquire about becoming a Waggy Tails member, please get in touch or email directly on email@example.com
+Enquire about becoming a Waggy Tails member, or email directly on firstname.lastname@example.org

 Exclusive swimming session for children and young people with special educational needs and disabilities.
 There is also lots of other activities listed.